Middle East foreign ministers travel to China for meetings - ExBulletin

 China and the US are increasingly seeking influence in the Middle East, where Chinese companies have found markets for goods and services ranging from highways to military drones.
 China’s economy is heavily dependent on Middle East oil and gas, and Beijing has also maintained close ties with Iran between its nuclear ambitions and disputes with other Gulf countries.

-“China and the Gulf countries have offered strong support to each other on issues related to their core interests and have promoted practical cooperation in various fields with fruitful results,” said Chinese Foreign Ministry spokesman Wang Wenbin. a daily conference on Monday.
+“China and the Gulf countries have given each other strong support on issues related to their core interests and have promoted practical cooperation in various fields with fruitful results,” said Chinese Foreign Ministry spokesman Wang Wenbin. a daily conference on Monday.

 Participants in the meetings were received as Saudi Foreign Minister Faisal bin Farhan Al Saud, Kuwaiti Foreign Minister Ahmed Nasser Al-Mohammed Al-Sabah, Omani Foreign Minister Badr Albusaidi, Bahraini Foreign Minister Abdullatif bin Rashid Alzayani and Secretary General of the Gulf Cooperation Council, Nayef Falah Al. -Hajraf.